ShaneCurcuru/slides/apachecon/PracticalTrademarkLaw-SCurcuru-ApacheConNA2017.md

   * Provide trademark support for projects
   * Involved at Apache since 1999

+???
+Been involved at the Apache Software Foundation since shortly after they were founded.
+SPACEBAR

+--
-  * Not a lawyer
+* **Not a lawyer**
 * Questions? `<trademarks@apache.org>`

 ???
-Been involved at the Apache Software Foundation since shortly after they were founded.
-Not your lawyer - this isn’t legal advice...
-(SPACEBAR) since I’m not a lawyer at all.
+Not your lawyer - this isn’t legal advice... since I’m not a lawyer at all.
 Oh - I get really excited talking about open source trademarks, so just wave or throw something at me if I start talking waaay too fast.